Counselor Education and Supervision, PhD

 - International students must have a TOEFL score of at least 213 on the computer based test and 550 on the paper based tests.
 An official copy of GRE scores (and TOEFL if an international applicant) needs to be submitted.

-- Written Statement - Explain the relationship of the doctoral program to the future career goals of the applicant.
+- Written Statement: Explain the relationship of the doctoral program to the future career goals of the applicant.
 (You will start this process after you have completed and submitted the online application.)

 - Attendance at an in-person interview is required for the admission process to be completed.